Who can become a guardian of an incapacitated person?

 A guardian may be appointed for:

-- An incapacitated person — An incapacitated person is someone who doesn't have the legal capacity to make their own decisions.
+- An incapacitated person — An incapacitated person is someone who doesn't have the ability to make their own decisions.
 An incapacitated person is defined as someone who "for reasons other than advanced age or minority has a clinically diagnosed condition that results in an inability to receive and evaluate information or to make or communicate decisions to such an extent that the individual lacks the ability to meet essential requirements for physical health, safety, or self-care, even with appropriate technological assistance."

-- A disabled child is turning 18
+- If a child with a disability is turning 18